We're on Instagram. Follow @rifleconfigurator

 Best Plate Carriers 2026: Crye, Ferro, Spiritus & Agilite Ranked

 Fifteen current-production plate carriers ranked by use case: slick low-vis, modular SOF-tier, traditional MOLLE, and the volume entries under $200.
-Plate cut compatibility, cummerbund types, placard ecosystems, and verified affiliate paths for each.
+Plate cut compatibility, cummerbund types, placard ecosystems, and clear buying paths for each.

 Best Plate Carriers 2026: Crye, Ferro, Spiritus & Agilite Ranked